 Ashley has several recordings to his credit including Piano Rhapsody (Auster Records, 2012), Echohaus (Dekorder), Alpenglühen (Col Legno) and The Wizard Tone Records Improvisation Series I (nominated for the 2017 South Australian Arts Awards).
 His two latest albums have been released in 2019: Faust: A Mortal's Tale with solo works ranging from Georgy Catoire, Sergei Rachmaninoff and Franz Liszt to Led Zeppelin and Sleeping Orchards, a selection of neo-classical compositions with cellist Richard Vaudrey under the moniker “Two Deep Breaths”.
 Both albums were recorded on the world’s first 9-octave grand, an Australian-made Stuart & Sons piano.

-Ashley is indebted to the following teachers in Australia; Stefan Ammer, Stephen McIntyre, Eleonora Sivan, Graham Williams (pupil of Olivier Messiaen and Yvonne Loriod) and in Germany, Prof. Karl-Heinz Kaemmerling.
-He is currently completing his PhD at the University of Adelaide, researching the piano music of Frederic Rzewski.
+Ashley is indebted to the invaluable guidance of his teachers Ann Adamek, Stefan Ammer, Gil Sullivan, Stephen McIntyre, Eleonora Sivan, Graham Williams and Karl-Heinz Kämmerling.
+In 2018, he completed his performance PhD at the University of Adelaide researching the music of American composer, Frederic Rzewski.